plainionist/plainionist.github.io/_drafts/clean-arch.md

 - ddd says more about how to model entities and usecases
 - ddd also talks about iterative and framework independence .

 # what is really the benefit/difference to clean architecture?

 - is it the independency to frameworks?
 - is it the focus on the usecases? (not driven by UI or DB - driven by the usecase of the domain)
 - is it the "screaming" architecture?

+- after having refactored quite some code from non clean arch to clean arch i can say: "it is unbelievable how the separation of interactor and presenter simplifies the design", "how magically entities occur - interactors have interactor specific requests and response. everthing generic to these is entities!?"

+- clean architecture supports greatly to defer decisions about UI, DB, cache, etc we could just start with bdd tests as "driver" for use cases

 # how to apply clean architecture to command line apps

 - Plainion.JekyllLint

 # Athena